The FBI loaded the body into a gray van. A Bureau diplomat approached Jeff. "We appreciate your consideration in this matter, Mr. . . ."

 "More than that," the diplomat informed him.
 "National security.
 We couldn't hand any of this over to you any more than we could hand it over to the Soviets."

 "Aha," Jeff nodded, "The Russians.
-I knew they'd get involved in this somehow.
+I knew they'd get roped into this somehow.
 Don't they always."
 His sarcasm was as clear as the Joshua Tree night had been.

 The FBI diplomat cleared his throat uncomfortably.
 "We would also appreciate your continued cooperation, Mr. Boing."